permutationlock/vulkan_hello_triangle_c99/README.md

 To run the application you will need the [Vulkan loader][4] and a Vulkan driver for your graphics card.
-To run the debug build you will need to have installed [Vulkan validation layers][12].
+To run the debug build you will need to have installed the [Vulkan validation layers][12].

 To run on Linux you will need a Wayland compositor and the Wayland shared libraries, specifically `libwayland-client.so.0`, `libwayland-cursor.so.0`, and `libwayland-egl.so.1`.
 You will also need `libxkbcommon.so.0`.
-Note that virtually any Wayland compositor capable of Vulkan support will install these libraries by default.
+Note that virtually every Wayland compositor capable of Vulkan support will install these libraries by default.

 ## Building